primait/localauth0/README.md

 - redirect_uri: your web app callback page
 - audience: the audience you want to use to generate the token
 - response_type (optional): could be `token` or `code`.
-Actually only `token` is provided and is used by default.
-  This option mean that after the redirect the url will contain the `access_token` in query string.
+Use `token` to perform an implicit grant flow and retrieve an access token directly and use `code` to perform an authorization code flow and recieve an authorization code.
+If auth is succesful, the requested redirect is performed with the code or token contained in the query params.
 - state (optional): An opaque value, used for security purposes.
 If this request parameter is set in the request, then it is returned to the application as part of the `redirect_uri`.
 - bypass (optional): this is a dev feature.
 If set to true directly redirect to `redirect_uri`.